set-soft/AudioSeparation/README.md

 The following are optional dependencies:

-- onnxruntime: if you want to use the ONNX version of the models you'll need the ONNX runtime, but I don't see any advantage.
+- `onnxruntime`: if you want to use the ONNX version of the models you'll need the ONNX runtime, but I don't see any advantage.
 Note that only the command line can handle them.
-- requests: this is a robust internet connection module.
+- `requests`: this is a robust internet connection module.
 If not installed we use the Python's `urllib` which is fine.
-- colorama: it helps to generate colored messages (for debug, warning and errors).
+- `colorama`: it helps to generate colored messages (for debug, warning and errors).
 If not installed we use the most common ANSI escape sequences, supported by most terminals.
 You might need it for Windows.

 ## &#x0001F5BC;&#xFE0F; Usage

 ### ComfyUI

-You can start using template workflows, ComfyUI *Workflow* menu and then choose *Browse Templates*, look for "Audio Separation"
+You can start using template workflows, go to the ComfyUI *Workflow* menu and then choose *Browse Templates*, look for *Audio Separation*

 If you want to do it manually you'll find the nodes in the *audio/separation* category.
-Or you can use the search for them double clicking and then typing **MDX**:
+Or you can use the search menu, double click in the canvas and then type **MDX**:

 ![ComfyUI Search](doc/node_search.png)